 Travel, Transport and Getting Around

-Driving is on the left side of the road, as it is in the UK.
+Driving is on the left side of the road.
 The speed limits are in kilometres per hour and are 60km/h in towns and villages whilst tarred roads have a limit of 120km/h.
 Driving off the main roads in Botswana is only recommended for drivers of 4x4 vehicles, which have the correct equipment.
 When driving in Botswana your home driving licence will be accepted (with an official English translation if necessary).

 Be sure to watch out for wild animals on the roads!

 Public transport in Botswana is geared towards the needs of the local population and is largely limited to main roads between the major towns and cities.
 Although cheap and reliable, it is of little use to the traveller as most of Botswana’s tourist attractions aren’t served by public transport.

 Maun, Kasane and Gaborone all have major airports, while smaller charter flights are used to get to the other main attractions and safari camps if you're not travelling by road.

 Tap water in Botswana is generally safe for drinking, although visitors are recommended to check first when not in the main towns & cities and to sterilise water if in any doubt.
 You will be able to buy bottled water in most tourist areas plus filtered water is available at most camps.
 If you are travelling off main routes, it is advisable to have plenty of bottled water.
 Milk is pasteurised and food items such as dairy products, local meat, poultry, seafood, fruit and vegetables are generally safe to eat.

 International-style cuisine is served in the Safari lodges and camps and is generally of a very high standard.
 Local beer and imported wine and spirits are also available at the lodges and camps.
 Good restaurants and bars can be found in main towns, often within hotels.
 Food is generally more basic for the local population, with millet and sorghum porridge being the staple diet.